gem/oq-engine/doc/installing/development.md

 pip install -e oq-engine/
 ```

-will try to download the required dependencies from [pypi](http://pypi.python.org/), this may require some extra work to get all the external C dependencies resolved.
+will try to download the required dependencies from [pypi](http://pypi.python.org/).
+This may require some extra work to get all the external C dependencies resolved.
 If you are using a non-standard python distribution (like _macports_ or _anaconda_) you should use tools provided by such distribution to get the required dependencies.

 ***